simransachar/commentAPIcode/README.md

 ###  <a name="1"></a>1.
 Add Article
 ####
 For new articles, article text needs to be send via HTTP POST method and a auto generated ArticleID will be send in response.
 This Article ID needs to be kept note of in order to update the article or adding comment to the article in future.
-<b>Note: </b> Article ID is crutial in order to get the comment score
+<b>Note: </b> Article ID is crucial in order to get the comment score

 | Name   | Values and Notes           |
 |:----------|:-------------|